Table of Contents

 The best meditation position can vary from person to person.
 Some people aren’t flexible enough to sit cross-legged, and this is absolutely fine.

-For most people, a straight back and the ability to breathe fully and deeply is all that’s needed from a meditation posture, and there’s a few different positions which allow you space to breathe, while also keeping you alert and aware during your practice.
+For most people, a straight back and the ability to breathe fully and deeply are all that’s needed from a meditation posture.
+There’s a few different positions that allow you space to breathe while also keeping you alert and aware during your practice.

-Lying down to meditate is extremely relaxing and many people find it the comfiest position of all.
+Lying down to meditate is extremely relaxing, and many people find it the comfiest position of all.
 Your body is supported by the earth, leading to feelings of grounding and reassurance.
-Lying down can help ease anxiety, as the physical stability will help to stabilise the mind.
+Lying down can help ease anxiety, as physical stability will help to stabilise the mind.

 Sitting in a Chair